rubocode/frontier.nvim/doc/history/README.md

 ### apprentice
 This is particularly decent due to the simplicity of the color pallette except for that rather bright yellow.
+However, it turns out that Apprentice is getting a v3 facelift right now.
+So, perhaps, I better leave it to them.

 When I am done with these three, I would have created a colorscheme I would personally use and will have created a general color mapping abstraction with